cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

 - ``module-forbid`` accepts options that change its behavior:

     - ``--visible``: disables the hidden property of the command which means module is normally included in resolution
-    - ``--allow-user``: specify a list of users unaffected by forbid mechanism
+    - ``--not-user``: specify a list of users unaffected by forbid mechanism
     - ``--allow-group``: specify a list of groups whose member are unaffected by forbid mechanism
     - ``--before``: enables forbid mechanism until a given date
     - ``--after``: enables forbid mechanism after a given date